in Edale, England

 - James Prichard – Managing Director of Langtail Press.

 - Rachel Genn – novelist and neuroscientist.

 - Evgenia Citkowitz – author of the acclaimed collection Ether.

-- Will Cohu – shortlisted for a PEN/Ackerly Award for his memoir, he’s twice been in the running for a Sunday Times EFG Private Bank Short Story Award.
+- Will Cohu – novelist and memoirist, he’s twice been in the running for a Sunday Times EFG Private Bank Short Story Award.